Javier Subatin was born in Buenos Aires in 1985 and he is now living in Lisbon.

 He started his path in the current jazz scene in 2018 with the release of his first recording “Autotelic” with the support of Sintoma Records and Antena 2.

-Currently, he has three projects where he explores different group setups and composition challenges.
+He currently has three projects in which he explores different group setups.
 His first recording, “Autotelic”, is based on a duo of piano and guitar with the renown Portuguese jazz pianist João Paulo Esteves da Silva.
 His second album, “Variaciones”, has the collaboration of some of the most relevant jazz musicians from Portugal.
-Variaciones has had its debut presentations in 2019 in Hot Club de Portugal and Porta Jazz, and it is going to be released in March 2020.
-His third recording, that will be released in June 2020, is a trio of guitar, alto saxophone and drums called Trance Trio.
+Variaciones has had its debut presentations in 2019 in Hot Club de Portugal and Porta Jazz, and it was released in March 2020.
+His third recording, that will be released in June 2020 by ears&eyes label, is a trio of guitar, alto saxophone and drums called Trance Trio.
 With this project, he performed in festivals as Copenhagen Jazz Festival, Südtirol Jazz Festival and Somersby Out Jazz.
+He is also working on a solo performance in which he works on compositions and free improvisations using extended techniques and electronics creating a musical context that mixes contemporary improvised music, jazz and electronic music.

 Javier also works on classical composition and his piece “Pensando Vientos” (for flute, clarinet, horn and string quartet) has been selected to be part of a workshop at the Annual Royal Music Association conference in Bristol.

 In 2019 he finished the master's degree in jazz performance at the Superior School of Music in Lisbon (Instituto Superior de Música de Lisboa) and in 2017 he won a scholarship in research with the Wind Band Department directed by Alberto Roque.
 During the course of the master's degree, he developed two research projects about contemporary jazz, creativity and composition.
-He wrote an article about Contemporary Jazz Composition for which he interviewed 11 of the most renowned contemporary jazz composers from Europe, Latin-América and United States, including Carla Bley, David Liebman, Dan Tepfer, Ed Neumeister, Julian Arguelles, Reinier Baas, Roberto Bonati and Jon Balke.
-This research project has been selected to be presented at the Nova Contemporary Music Meeting conference in Lisbon.
-He is working in an article about the creative process in contemporary jazz composition for which he interviewed Carlos Bica, Mario Laginha, Carlos Azevedo, André Fernandes, Pedro Melo Alves and João Barradas.
+He wrote an article about Contemporary Jazz Composition for which he interviewed.

 "Fine example of contemporary jazz finely chiselled and melodic at wish.
 Soft lyricism, inscribed in a sinuous universe."